 - These digital solutions can, and should, be supported by corresponding human solutions.
 Supervisors can boost the success of digital strategies by modeling behavior through regular, human-focused activities like Gemba Walks.

-Digital solutions for a new era of manufacturing.
+Digital solutions for modern manufacturing.

 We talk a lot about the impact of new tools on training and day-to-day engagement in the manufacturing industry.
 But what exactly are the new challenges facing manufacturers today?
 Below, we’ve listed a sample of some of the challenges facing manufacturers today, as identified in our webinar.